The New Chester Parking Program

 Yes - once the new Chester parking program officially begins.
 However, existing meters in the downtown area will continue to operate and be enforced.

-Since the mid 80’s there has been a resident parking permit (RPP) ordinance that provides residents with permits to park during the day without fear of being ticketed in designated area/zones. the new Chester parking program will be enhancing this program to ensure residents have the ability to receive permits that will guarantee daytime parking spaces are available.
+Since the mid 1980’s there has been a residential parking permit (RPP) ordinance that provides residents with permits to park during the day without fear of being ticketed in designated area/zones.

-RPP program will only be valid in certain areas/zones in the city designated by signs on posted blocks.
-If you see a sign on your street you should register for the RPP program.
+RPP program will only be valid in certain areas/zones in the City designated by posted signs on regulated blocks.
+If you see a sign on your street, you should register for the RPP program.

-RPP permits are valid for 1 year and will need to be renewed annually.
-Permit fee is waived for first year.
+RPP permits are valid for one (1) year and will need to be renewed annually.
+The permit fee is waived for first year.

-Guest permits will be free and available upon request.
+Guest permits will be free and available upon request, as outlined below.